-A significant portion of our revenues come from government subsidized healthcare programs such as Medicaid and Medicare.
-Our failure to comply with applicable Medicare, Medicaid and other governmental payor rules could result in our inability to participate in a governmental payor program, our returning funds already paid to us, civil monetary penalties, criminal penalties and/or limitations on the operational function of our laboratory.
-If we were unable to receive reimbursement under a governmental payor program, a substantial portion of our revenues would be lost, which would adversely affect our results of operations and financial condition.
+If we were unable to receive reimbursement under governmental payor programs, a substantial portion of our consolidated revenues would be lost, which would adversely affect our results of operations and financial condition.
 In addition, if a federal government shutdown were to occur for a prolonged period of time, federal government payment obligations, including its obligations under Medicaid and Medicare, may be delayed.
 Similarly, if state government shutdowns were to occur, state payment obligations may be delayed.
 If the federal or state governments fail to make payments under these programs on a timely basis, our business could suffer, and our financial position, results of operations or cash flows may be materially affected.